isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-attach-placement.md

 1. In the main menu, click **Campaigns**.

-1. Click the name of the campaign in which you want to create the package, and then cLick the package name.
+1. Click the name of the campaign in which you want to create the package, and then click the package name.

 1. In the upper right, click **Create** and select the placement type.